Steven is an endurance runner, writer and coach. He has run multiple races from the Mile to the Marathon.

 (What about closers, specifically if you're short on them?
 We'll get to that in a bit.)

-What you often find on the free agent list is a smattering of unknown or marginal players who happen to be hitting very well over the last 1-2 weeks.
+What you often find on the free-agent list is a smattering of unknown or marginal players who happen to be hitting very well over the last one to two weeks.
 While you may not necessarily have a dire need for that player's position(s), his bat probably is an upgrade over an active player on your roster at that position.
 Get him and start him while he's hot!

 Better yet, there's always the chance you find a breakout star no one had on their radar, and I've done this many times.
-My favorite personal example of this came way back in 1999, I was in a 12 team head to head league, and needing to upgrade my outfield roster I took a flier on this kid on the Kansas City Royals who happened to be hitting somewhat well.
+My favorite personal example of this came way back in 1999, I was in a 12-team head-to-head league and needed to upgrade my outfield roster I took a flier on this kid on the Kansas City Royals who happened to be hitting somewhat well.
 He probably hadn't been touched because the other owners avoided Royals players, knowing the team was bad.
-I added him while he was hot, and turns out he never cooled down: He was one of the best hitters on my team that year and I made a deep fantasy-playoffs run.
+I added him while he was hot, and it turns out he never cooled down: He was one of the best hitters on my team that year and I made a deep fantasy-playoffs run.